rd11490/NBA-Play-By-Play-Example/README.md

 The field `EVENTMSGTYPE` can be used to determine which event type each row corresponds to.
 Substitutions are `EVENTMSGTYPE = 8`

+By determining which player's first substitution event is to be subbed into the game and filtering those players from the above list, we are left with only the starters:

+GSW
+1. Draymond Green
+2. Klay Thompson
+3. Stephen Curry
+4. Shaun Livingston
+5. David West

+CLE
+1. LeBron James
+2. Rodney Hood
+3. Jeff Green
+4. Kyle Korver
+5. Larry Nance Jr.

 #### Example

 [Example Code](scrape_example.py)